dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Rollback.

 This API method reverts the current state of a branch back to a previous commit.
-Rather than accepting a branch ID, it requires a namespace, dot name, and optional branch name; it looks up the branch for you.
+Rather than accepting a branch ID, this call accepts `namespace`, `dot_name` and optional `branch name` parameters, and looks up the branch for you.
 You also need to provide the ID of the commit to roll back to, as returned by the [`Commits` method](#dotmeshrpc-commits).

+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.